DarkerThanEver/excelR/README.md

 No matter how beautiful or creative you are in R, in the end people often want excel sheets...

+Note: there are very few comments at the moment, the code still needs to be tested more; also there's not much in terms of error checking!

 Work in progress...